Josh Rogers

-Joshua Cole Rogers (born July 10, 1994) is an American professional baseball pitcher in the Colorado Rockies organization.
-He has previously played in MLB for the Baltimore Orioles and Washington Nationals.
+Joshua Cole Rogers (born July 10, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Washington Nationals, and Colorado Rockies.

 Career

 Amateur

 Rogers attended New Albany High School in New Albany, Indiana and played college baseball at the University of Louisville.
 In 2014 and 2015, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 New York Yankees

 He was drafted by the New York Yankees in the 11th round of the 2015 Major League Baseball Draft.

 Rogers made his professional debut with the Staten Island Yankees and was promoted to the Charleston RiverDogs after three games.
 In 13.1 innings pitched between both teams, he posted a 4.05 ERA.
-He pitched 2016 with Charleston and the Tampa Yankees, posting a combined 12-6 record and 2.38 ERA in 24 games started between the two clubs, and 2017 with both Tampa and the Trenton Thunder, pitching to a combined 8-5 record and 3.24 ERA between both teams.
-He began 2018 with the Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+He pitched 2016 with Charleston and the Tampa Yankees, posting a combined 12–6 record and 2.38 ERA in 24 games started between the two clubs, and 2017 with both Tampa and the Trenton Thunder, pitching to a combined 8–5 record and 3.24 ERA between both teams.
+He began 2018 with the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.